micmejia/bible-dump/NKJV/Isaiah/Isa 40.md

 O Zion, You who bring good tidings, Get up into the high mountain; O Jerusalem, You who bring good tidings, Lift up your voice with strength, Lift _it_ up, be not afraid; Say to the cities of Judah, "Behold your God!"

 ###### 10
-Behold, the Lord God shall come [^e]with a strong _hand,_ And His arm shall rule for Him; Behold, His reward _is_ with Him, And His [^f]work before Him.
+Behold, the Lord God shall come with a strong _hand,_ And His arm shall rule for Him; Behold, His reward _is_ with Him, And His work before Him.

 ###### 11
 He will feed His flock like a shepherd; He will gather the lambs with His arm, And carry _them_ in His bosom, _And_ gently lead those who are with young.

 ###### 12
-Who has measured the [^g]waters in the hollow of His hand, Measured heaven with a [^h]span And calculated the dust of the earth in a measure?
+Who has measured the waters in the hollow of His hand, Measured heaven with a span And calculated the dust of the earth in a measure?
 Weighed the mountains in scales And the hills in a balance?

 ###### 13
 Who has directed the Spirit of the Lord, Or _as_ His counselor has taught Him?